matortheeternal/mod-picker/setup/migrations/README.md

 You only need to run these if a migration gets created here after you've set up your MySQL database.
-You can also, alternatively, `DROP ALL TABLES;` and re-run setup.sql (though you will lose any stored data with that method).
+You can also, alternatively, `DROP ALL TABLES;` and re-run setup.sql (though you will lose any stored data with that method and will have to re-run the devise migrations).